tavoundjian/SRGE/README.md

   * Age
   * Test Result

-You may include the following fields for stratifying the reacotr grid:
+You may include the following fields for stratifying the reactor grid:
   * Gender
   * Test Type
   * Previous Result